uiuc-iml/pypot/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.591809.svg)](https://doi.org/10.5281/zenodo.591809)

 ## note from forker:
-This is a fork of Pypot that leverages their dynamixel api, expanding it to handle MX motors using the 2.0 protocol effectively.
+This is a fork of Pypot that leverages their dynamixel api, expanding it to handle MX motors using the 2.0 protocol.
 Every other functionality has been stripped.

 # Pypot: A Python lib for Dynamixel motors control